EKGF/ekg-maturity/docs/intro/executive-summary.md

 Use cases are _logical silos_ in that sense.
 In a data-centric EKG world, there are no more independent applications that are run as separate systems.
 Just this particular change alone has major implications on how things are organized.
-The EKG/MM covers these---and many other---implications.
+EKG/Maturity covers these---and many other---implications.

 ## Capabilities as Use Cases

-The EKG/MM is about the generic capabilities and how they may evolve over time and how some of them are required to be available at a certain level of maturity.
+The maturity model is about the generic capabilities and how they may evolve over time and how some of them are required to be available at a certain level of maturity.
 That being said, almost every capability that we describe in this document is in itself also a use case.
 Many if not most of these capabilities will more and more depend on high quality detailed and "holistic" data.